shopware/docs/guides/plugins/plugins/framework/data-handling/using-database-events.md

 ## Prerequisites

-This guide is built upon the [plugin base guide](../../plugin-base-guide.md), but any plugin will work here.
+This guide is built upon the [Plugin base guide](../../plugin-base-guide.md), but any plugin will work here.
 Just note that all examples are using the plugin mentioned above.

 Furthermore you should have a look at our [Listening to events](../../plugin-fundamentals/listening-to-events.md) guide since we are subscribing to events in this guide.